DOI-OS-ORDA/DARTS/docs/adrs/0003-containerization.md

 We will implement containerization with Docker and Docker Compose.
 We believe these tools' capability to hide complexity justifies their costs.

 * :white_check_mark: We will maintain in our [`Dockerfile`](../../Dockerfile) a current list of dependencies required for the code to run locally, on a developer's laptop, in a Docker container.
+* :white_check_mark: We will maintain in our [`docker-compose.yml`](../../docker-compose.yml) all of the components needed to run the entire application system locally, via `docker compose up`.
-* :x: We discourage including in the `Dockerfile` tools that aren't needed at application runtime.
+* :x: We discourage including in the `Dockerfile` tools that aren't needed for running or testing the application, such as tools only needed for asset compilation.

 ## Consequences

-* Developers may (but won't strictly have to) run the DARTS app from a Docker container.
+* Developers can run the DARTS app from a Docker container.
+This is not required, but provided for consistency and convenience.
 * Containerization will smooth over some complexity of setting up a local development environment.
 * The development process is now dependent (at least loosely) on Docker, Docker Compose, and Docker Desktop, including its license agreement and cost.
-* Developers wanting to use command line tools or a Python REPL face an extra step to reach a shell within the container.
+* Running commands within the application (Python REPL, etc.) requires going through Docker, though we have partially mitigated this complexity by providing `bin/` scripts that simplify commonly-used long Docker Compose commands.

 ## Alternatives Considered

-* We considered not employing containerization, instead requiring developers to instal the codebase's dependencies directly.
+* We considered not employing containerization, instead requiring developers to install the codebase's dependencies directly.
+However, machine and platform differences can lead to inconsistencies.
+Given that we have system-level tools (xpdf, firefox-esr, geckodriver) as well as Python versions and packages to install, using containerization is simpler, cleaner, and more consistent.
 * We considered including in the container tools that, while not needed at runtime, might be useful utilities for developers.
 For example, in order to more easily build USWDS CSS files with `nodejs` and `npm`, we experimented with including these in the `Dockerfile`.
 We [chose to undo this experiment](https://github.com/DOI-OS-ORDA/DARTS/commit/5a95943447921a9bc2db29b238bb763b8b1b2284) because their inclusion in the container did not add enough value to justify the increased build time and added dependency.